MrYo531/music-bot/README.md

 Here is a list of what still needs to be implemented and improved:

-* Search for music using SC
-* Fast forward and rewind command
+* Support playlists (YT and SC)
 * Test that it works on multiple servers simultaneously
 * Download music faster?
 Try running on cloud server with fast internet
+* Try running publicly, allowing anyone to invite the bot.
 * Support on Linux/Mac OS (reconfirm installation instructions are accurate)
+* Fast forward and rewind command

 ## Commands

 **/play** &lt;search term or link&gt;

 * Plays the song from the given search term or link
-* Searchs for songs on YT and supports both YT or SC links
+* Searchs for songs on YT or SC and supports both YT and SC links
+* Searchs on YT by default, type 'sc' before the search term to use SC
+* Supports YT and SC playlists
 * Can also be called with:
     * **/p**